krixik-ai/krixik-docs/CONTRIBUTING.md

 - make sure all notebooks pass tests locally
 - clean up the `data/output` directory - remove everything.
 This directory is where all output from demo notebooks is directed so that users can easily see input-output.
 If we do not clean it up before each push the data will aggregate.
+- add any new pages to the `mkdocs` table of contents

+WARNING: if you change the structure of the `mkdocs` table of contents beyond adding pages - e.g., its basic section - you may break step 1 of testing described below.

 ## Testing overview